-While Landlords may run a smooth operation with their Rental Properties, issues still occur.
-These problems range from Tenants failing to pay rent to allowing unauthorized guests in the property.
+While Landlords may run a smooth operation, issues still occur.
+These range from Tenants failing to pay rent to allowing unauthorized guests.
 Our office is dedicated to protecting the rights of Landlords.
 In light of our experience, we have created the Top 5 Legal Tips for Broward Landlords.

 Unfortunately for Landlords, some Tenants create problems.
-While these problems may have been created by the Tenant, upon receiving a 7 Day Notice to Cure, a Landlord should contact the Tenant.
+While they may not have been created by them, upon receiving a 7 Day Notice to Cure, they should contact the Tenant.
 Failing to make the necessary repairs allows the Tenant to withhold rent or terminate the lease.
-In addition, if the Tenant withholds rent and the Landlord tries to evict them, the landlord can end up in serious trouble.
+In addition, if they withhold rent and the Landlord tries to evict them, they can end up in trouble.
 The Court may decide to dismiss the Eviction.
 As a result, the Landlord will have to pay the Tenant’s Attorney Fees.

-2. If the Tenant fails to pay rent, serve them a 3 Day Notice Immediately
+2. If the Tenant fails to pay, serve them a 3 Day Notice Immediately

 The Landlord/Tenant relationship is a business.
 If the Tenant fails to pay rent, the Landlord loses rental income.
-Regardless how the Landlord uses the rental income, the Eviction process should begin immediately.
-Unfortunately, many Tenants tell the Landlord to “wait another week” or ” I already sent the money to you.”
-If a Landlord serves the Tenant with a 3 day notice, they can deduct the late fees from the security deposit.
+Regardless how they use the rental income, the Eviction process should begin immediately.
+Unfortunately, many tell the Landlord to “wait another week” or ” I already sent the money to you.”
+If a Landlord serves them with a 3 day notice, they can deduct the late fees from the Security Deposit.

 3. Comply with the Rules Governing Security Deposits

-Florida Statute Chapter 83.49 outlines procedures for handling Security Deposits.
+83.49 outlines procedures for handling Deposits.
 After the Tenant vacates the property at the end of the lease, the Landlord has 15 days to return the deposit in full.
-If there is damage or fees that need to be deducted, the Landlord must send the Tenant a claim on the deposit.
-If the Landlord does not have the forwarding address to send the claim, it must be sent to the last known address.
+If there are fees that need to be deducted, they must send the Tenant a claim on the deposit.
+If they do not have the forwarding address to send the claim, it must be sent to the last known address.
 Our office cannot stress the importance of complying with this statute.
-Failure to comply can result in the Landlord paying an exorbitant amount of attorney’s fees if the Tenant has an Attorney.
+Failure to comply can result in paying an exorbitant amount of attorney’s fees if the Tenant has an Attorney.

-Florida Statute Chapter 83.53 allows a Landlord to enter the property under certain conditions.
-These conditions include:
+83.53 allows a Landlord to enter the property under certain conditions.
+These include:

-5. Providing Tenant Proper Termination Notice and/or Non Renewal of the lease.
+5. Providing Proper Termination Notice and/or Non Renewal of the lease.

 A Landlord’s Termination of a Lease depends on the type of agreement they have with the Tenant.
-However, it is in the Landlord’s best interest not to include a renewal requirement.
-In other words, once the lease terminates, the Tenant has to vacate.
-If they remain in the property after the lease terminates, they are a Holdover Tenant.
+However, it is in their best interest not to include a renewal requirement.
+In other words, once the lease terminates, they have to vacate.
+If they remain in the property, they are a Holdover Tenant.

-On the other hand, many Landlords do not have written leases with their Tenants.
-Instead, they have a month to month lease.
-In the event that a Landlord wants to terminate a month to month lease, they must comply with Florida Statute Chapter 83.57(3).
-83.57(3) requires the Landlord to give the Tenant 15 days notice to terminate the lease.
-For example, if a Landlord wants to terminate a month to month lease in July, the Landlord needs to give 15 days notice that the lease will end on July 31.
+On the other hand, many do not have written leases.
+Instead, they have a verbal month to month lease.
+In the event that they want to terminate a month to month lease, they must comply with 83.57(3).
+This requires 15 days notice to terminate the lease.
+For example, to terminate a month to month lease in July, they need to give 15 days notice that the lease will end on July 31.

-The above legal tips for Broward Landlords are essential for protecting their rights.
-Therefore, if you have questions regarding the Florida Eviction Process, contact our office today at (954) 990-7552.
+The above tips for Broward Landlords are essential for protecting their rights.
+Therefore, if you have questions regarding the Florida Eviction Process, contact our office at (954) 990-7552.